The Negative Effects of a Gong Bath

 The rhythmic vibrations and soothing sounds of gongs can create a peaceful atmosphere, providing an opportunity for expectant parents to bond with their baby in a unique and intimate way.
 While gong baths can offer numerous benefits, it's important to consider potential risks and take necessary precautions during pregnancy: Some pregnant women may experience physical discomfort while lying on the floor for an extended period.
 Using supportive cushions or modifying the position can help alleviate any discomfort.

-Gong baths involve intense auditory and vibrational sensations.
-Pregnant women with sensory sensitivities may find these experiences overwhelming.
-It's crucial to listen to your body and communicate any discomfort to the facilitator.
+Gong baths involve intense vibrations which pregnant women with sensory sensitivities may find these experiences overwhelming.
+It's essential to listen to your body and communicate any discomfort to the facilitator.
 Pregnancy hormones can make some women more sensitive to certain stimuli.
 It's possible that gong baths may trigger headaches or dizziness in some individuals.
 If you experience any adverse symptoms, it's best to discontinue the practice and consult your healthcare provider.

 Gong baths can sometimes induce emotional release, which may be overwhelming for pregnant women.
 It's essential to be aware of your emotional state and seek support from a qualified professional if needed.
 If you have a history of trauma, gong baths may potentially trigger unresolved emotions.
 It's important to approach these experiences mindfully and, if necessary, seek guidance from a therapist or counsellor.